ferdavid1/Modelrithm/README.md

 # Modelrithm
-Python Framework that chooses the best ML algorithm for your data
+Python Framework that compares 7 different Machine Learning algorithms' accuracy, precision, and F-Beta scores efficiently (~0.15 second runtime) for a given user's training and testing data, and returns the highest scoring of each, along with automated hyperparameter optimization.

 # Installation
 pip install Modelrithm